alexandr-marynkin-emptiness-love.jpg

 emptiness in my hand.

-- Dependent Origination includes the teaching of the Twelve Links of Dependent Origination: (1) Ignorance: avidya, (2) Volitional Action: samskara, (3) Conditioned Consciousness, (4) Name-and-Form: Nama-rupa, (8) Desire or Craving: Trishna, (9) Attachment: Upadana, (10) Becoming: Bhava, (12) Old Age and Death: Jara-maranam.
+3. Dependent Origination (pratityasamutpada) includes the teaching of the Twelve Links of Dependent Origination: (1) Ignorance: avidya, (2) Volitional Action: samskara, (3) Conditioned Consciousness, (4) Name-and-Form: Nama-rupa, (8) Desire or Craving: Trishna, (9) Attachment: Upadana, (10) Becoming: Bhava, (12) Old Age and Death: Jara-maranam.